Travel Health Tips

 Boiling water for 1 minute should be sufficient to kill harmful organisms that cause illness, but where heavy microbiological contamination is suspected, you may want to consider boiling it for a longer period of time.

 Most hot drinks such as tea and coffee are safe to drink, but avoid milk unless you are certain it has been pasteurised.
 If you are unsure, you can boil milk before you drink it.

-There are a few simple rules when it comes to choosing the food you eat abroad, which can help you dodge a bout of Delhi Belly, or worse.
+There are a few travel health tips rules that can be applied when it comes to choosing the food you eat abroad, which can help you dodge a bout of Delhi Belly, or worse.

 - Aim to eat where the locals do, or restaurants that appear to be busy, this is always a good sign of the food quality.

 - Avoid eating food that has been sat out for long periods of time, as this offers the perfect breeding ground for bacteria, which will easily multiply in hot climates.

 - Avoid salads and vegetables that may have been washed with contaminated water, and always opt for fruit that you can peel yourself.

 - Avoid unpasteurised dairy products such as milk, ice cream and cheese.

 - Avoid seafood dishes, as they may not have been cooked properly & could possibly contain contaminants from the water.